Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

 \paragraph{Variance in feature-set quality}

-As expected, the search method influences how much the training-set objective value~$Q$ varies between alternatives found within each search run.
-Figure~\ref{fig:afs:impact-search-stddev-train-objective} visualizes this result for \emph{MI} as the feature-selection method and $k=5$.
-Each box in the figure shows how the variance within individual search runs for alternatives is distributed over other experimental settings, e.g., datasets and cross-validation folds.
-In particular, the quality of multiple alternatives found by solver-based sequential search usually varies more than for solver-based simultaneous search.
+As expected, the search method influences how much the training-set objective value~$Q$ varies between multiple alternatives obtained for the same experimental settings, i.e., within one search run for alternatives.
+Figure~\ref{fig:afs:impact-search-stddev-train-objective} visualizes this result for \emph{Model Gain} as the feature-selection method and $k=5$.
+The figure shows how the standard deviation of the training-set objective value within individual search runs for alternatives is distributed over other experimental settings, e.g., datasets and cross-validation folds.
+In particular, the quality of multiple alternatives varies more if they are found by solver-based sequential search rather than solver-based simultaneous search.
 For solver-based simultaneous search, min-aggregation yields considerably more homogeneous feature-set quality than sum-aggregation.
-These findings apply to all white-box feature-selection methods but not the heuristic \emph{Greedy Wrapper}.
+These findings apply to all white-box feature-selection methods but not \emph{Greedy Wrapper}.

+The heuristic search method \emph{Greedy Balancing} yields a small variance of training-set objective value within search runs, only slightly higher than for solver-based simultaneous search with min-aggregation.
+In contrast, \emph{Greedy Replacement} rather mimics solver-based sequential search, having a substantial variance of quality.
+Additionally, the variance of \emph{Greedy Replacement} noticeably grows with the number of alternatives~$a$.

-As Figures~\ref{fig:afs:impact-search-stddev-test-objective} and~\ref{fig:afs:impact-search-stddev-decision-tree-test-mcc} show, the variance of feature-set quality differs considerably less between the solver-based search methods on the test set, for the objective value as well as prediction performance.
-In particular, alternatives found by solver-based simultaneous search do not have considerably more homogeneous test feature-set quality than for solver-based sequential search.
-This effect might result from overfitting: Even if training feature-set quality is similar, some alternatives might generalize better, i.e., lose less quality on the test set than others.
-Thus, the variance in test feature-set quality caused by overfitting could alleviate the effect on variance caused by the search method.
+As Figures~\ref{fig:afs:impact-search-stddev-test-objective} and~\ref{fig:afs:impact-search-stddev-decision-tree-test-mcc} show, the variance of feature-set quality differs considerably less between the search methods on the test set, for the objective value as well as prediction performance.
+This effect might result from overfitting: Even if the training-set quality is similar, some alternatives might generalize better than others.
+Thus, this variance caused by overfitting could alleviate the effect caused by the choice of search method.

 \paragraph{Average value of feature-set quality}